ElementTech/kube-reqsizer/README.md

 **kube-reqsizer** is a kubernetes controller that will measure the usage of pods over time and optimize (reduce/increase) their requests based on the average usage.

+When all required conditions meet, the controller calculates the result requirements based on all the samples taken so far a pod.
+It then goes "upstream" to the parent controller of that pod, for example *Deployment*, and updates the relevant containers for the pod inside the deployment as a reconciliation, as if its desired state is the new state with the new requirements.

-NOTE: This is an alternative to [Vertical-Pod-Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).
+Note: This is an alternative to [Vertical-Pod-Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).
 The intended use of this project is to provide a simpler, more straightforward install and mechanism, without CRDs, **and that can work with [Horizontal-Pod-Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).**
 ## Deploy - Helm

 ```bash